halfer/proximate-requester/README.md

 are fetched in as many seconds, running it a second time usually results in a run time of around 0.3 sec!

+Dependencies
+---

+When running the tests, there is a dependency on PHPUnit 6, which requires PHP 7.0.
+However, if you're just using Requester via Composer, the minimum version of PHP is 5.6.

 Status
 ---